-Dual lever controls have separate shift and throttle levers for each engine (Figure 4-21).
+Dual lever controls have separate shift and throttle levers for each engine.
+The levers may all be combined into one unit as shown, or separate shift and throttle units.

 The left levers are for the port engine and the right levers are for the starboard engine.
 The controls are arranged with the shift levers (all one size and color) grouped together and throttle levers (all the same size and color, and larger than the shift levers) grouped together.